joehalloran/sql-coursework/README.md

 Having set up the database, I decided to continue using SQL Alchemy to parse the requisite csv files and populate the database.

 This extra layer of abstraction allowed me to merge spreadsheets separated by month and, where appropriate, ignore duplcates.
-For instance, the two files that list all registered gp surgeries were >99% duplicated.
+For instance, the two files that list all GPs in the UK were >99% duplicated.
 This lead to the creation of the `populate_db.py` script (see appendix _____**_____).

-The one great drawback of this approach was the time it took to run the `populate_db.py` script.
+The one great drawback of this approach was the time taken to run the `populate_db.py` script.
 It took over 8 hours!! to complete the process of populating the tables with data.
 This is for a number of reasons:
 1. **The sheer scale of the data:**
     * Two of the csv files where 1.4GB.
     * The final database contained c.
 18 million rows.